opportunities

 We’re seeking a Chicago-based reporter to pursue signature, award-winning in-depth investigative reporting on racial equity to be published in partnership with a national news organization.
 The Investigative Project on Race and Equity is also a training institute, which would allow reporters the opportunity to develop data skills, learn from a community of seasoned journalists and work on a collaborative team of mission-driven journalists.

 The ideal candidate is a dogged reporter with great story ideas, the ability to produce revelatory and unique stories, and the ability to chase down public records, data and sources to reveal disparities within Chicago.
 They must have at least three years of full-time professional experience and a proven ability to land enterprise stories.
-Candidates must produce a 500-word (maximum) investigative project pitch for a year-long investigative project that is revelatory, impactful and has a strong racial equity angle.
+Candidates must produce a 1,000-word investigative pitch for a year-long project that is revelatory, impactful and has a strong racial equity angle.

 Responsibilities include: